-READ (Research Excellence and Advancement for Dyslexia) Act H.R.
-3033 The first Federal law addressing dyslexia is signed into law on February 18, 2016.
-The READ Act, introduced by Science, Space, and Technology Committee Chairman Lamar Smith (R-Texas), supports important research to further our understanding of dyslexia, including better methods for early detection and teacher training.
+The first Federal law addressing dyslexia was signed into law on February 18, 2016.
+The READ (Research Excellence and Advancement for Dyslexia) Act (H.R.
+3033) supported important research to further our understanding of dyslexia, including better methods for early detection and teacher training.
+The READ Act was introduced by Science, Space, and Technology Committee Chairman Lamar Smith (R-Texas).

-Senate Resolution 275 passed unanimously on October 7, 2015.
+In 2015, the federal government designated October as “National Dyslexia Awareness Month” with Senate Resolution 275.
 U.S. Senators Bill Cassidy, M.D.
-(R-LA) and Barbara Mikulski (D-MD) introduced a bipartisan resolution, Senate Resolution 275, designating October 2015 as “National Dyslexia Awareness Month.”
+(R-LA) and Barbara Mikulski (D-MD) introduced the bipartisan resolution.
 The Cassidy-Mikulski Resolution called on Congress, states, schools and local education agencies to recognize the significant educational implications of dyslexia that must be addressed.
 The resolution was a major step forward in acceptance, support and recognition of dyslexia by schools at a national level.
 Read more about “Game-changing U.S. Senate Resolution 275” on The Yale Center for Dyslexia & Creativity website.